January 15, 2026

 Located around 90 minutes south of Sydney, Kiama-Shellharbour offers a compelling lifestyle alternative for buyers seeking coastal living without sacrificing access to major employment centres.
 With healthy population growth, an improving economy, expanding infrastructure, and strong employment links to Greater Sydney, Kiama-Shellharbour has become an appealing place for both homeowners and investors.

-As of January 2026, Kiama-Shellharbour’s house market pressure is relatively high.
+As of March 2026, Kiama-Shellharbour’s house market pressure is moderate.

 Among the six metrics that InvestorKit uses to measure market performance, Kiama-Shellharbour scores:

-- 4 (strong) for price pressure and growth cycle position
+• 4 (strong) for price pressure and incoming supply

 Demographic & Economic Trends

-Population growth has generally trended upward over the past eight years, despite some fluctuations between 2019 and 2023, and is now sitting at 1.9%.
-Internal migration has been much higher than overseas migration in most years, except in 2016-17 and 2022-23, when overseas inflows were slightly stronger.
+Population growth has generally trended upward over the past 8 years, with some fluctuations between 2019 and 2023, and now sits at 1.9%.
+Both internal and overseas migration have been strong contributors, although internal migration has been the larger driver in most years.

 Healthy population growth alongside improving economic conditions point to resilient underlying housing demand and continued support for the local property market.